Jon Macy: Career

-He produced the self-published comic book series Fearful Hunter (2010–2014), started as an act of protest against California's Proposition 8.
+Macy produced the self-published comic book series Fearful Hunter (2010–2014), started as an act of protest against California's Proposition 8.
 After the first three issues were published, this title was picked up by Northwest Press, who hosted a Kickstarter fundraiser in April 2014 to publish a compiled anthology including the final previously unpublished fourth issue.
 Fearful Hunter won the Prism Comics Queer Press Grant in 2010.

 He has contributed to many anthologies including Justin Hall's No Straight Lines: Four Decades of Queer Comics and Robert Kirby's Qu33r.
 He was co-editor, with Tara Madison Avery, of ALPHABET: the LGBTQAIU creators from Prism Comics.
+ALPHABET was a finalist for the 2017 Lambda Literary Award for Anthology.

+In 2024, Macy published Djuna: The Extraordinary Life of Djuna Barnes.
+It is a graphic biography about Djuna Barnes, a queer writer who befriended many American cultural figures like Peggy Guggenheim and T.S.
+Eliot but did not achieve the same level of recognition.
+Nick Havey, reviewing the work for the Washington Independent Review of Books, said the work metaphorically shows "her life and legacy in vivid Technicolor" and although the book can jump around too quickly, the attention it pays to so many varied moments of her life is great for piquing readers' interest.
+Djuna was a finalist for the 2025 Lambda Literary Award for Bisexual Nonfiction.
+Djuna received two Eisner award nominations: Best reality based work, and Best Writer/Artist.